Fuhrmans Grove

 img

-Another shot of the shelter looking north.
-This is a December Santa train powered by #65.
+Another shot looking north.
 Note the garland on the locomotive and the picnic tables stored by the shelter for the winter.

 As shown above, I have no pre-storm pictures of picnic area itself.
 If you have some pictures you'd like to share, please drop me a line.
 I'd also like to see a better picture of the old shelter that sat on the platform.

 Furhmans Grove and surrounding areas were hit by a powerful wind storm on Thursday May 26, 2011.
 Meteorological records indicate this was straight line wind event and probably not a tornado.
 Nevertheless, most trees in the area were snapped like twigs or entirely uprooted.
 Fuhrmans Grove and several hundred yards of track were covered in thick layers of trees, many several feet in diameter.
 WK&S crews spent the better part of three days clearing enough trees to get the railroad back up and running.
 The Fuhrmans Grove sign, the semaphore and the picnic table were all oddly undamaged.
-Nevertheless, restoration of Fuhrmans Grove is unlikely.
+Nevertheless, Fuhrmans Grove was left uncleared and abandonded.
 The sight of all those uprooted trees was somehow less dramatic than the expanse of blue sky over what was once a dense tree canopy.

 img